grantmcdermott/R-intro/regression-intro.md

 ## Multiple R-squared:  0.9967,	Adjusted R-squared:  0.9928
 ## F-statistic: 255.2 on 31 and 26 DF,  p-value: < 2.2e-16
 ```

+**Aside:** In fact, we didn't even need to specify that the "species" variable was a factor.
+R is smart enough to realise that any string variable (i.e. text) *must* be a factor if it is going to be interpretted sensibly in a regression.
+You can confirm this for yourself by converting "species" back to a character (`starwars$species <- as.character(starwars$species)`) and re-running the above regression.

 Ignoring the modelling problems that I mentioned above (that insane R<sup>2</sup> is a clear sign we're overfitting because of small within-group samples), this approach works well enough.
 However, it isn't very efficient or scaleable.
 What's the point learning all that stuff about the Frisch-Waugh-Lovell theorem, within-group transformations, etcetera, etcetera if we can't use them in our software routines?